Automater/Fill_Web_form_Login_ID_and_Password/README.md

 ### TESTING APPROACH ###

-A.  Go to any website fo fill web form e.g. http://www.automationanywhere.com/download/freeTrial.htm
+A.  Go to any website that need to fill up a web form e.g. http://www.automationanywhere.com/download/freeTrial.htm

 ![Alt text](http://173.0.133.251/images/GitHub/webform.jpg "Website to fill form")